-The Post-9/11 GI Bill: Who Qualifies and What Are the Benefits?
+The Post-9/11 GI Bill®: Who Qualifies and What Benefits Are Available Under this Program?

 Benefits can be used for the following: